 Navigational Safety

 The principal deep water navigational channels within the statutory limits of the port of Southampton are well marked by buoys and lights.
-These channels are in constant use by commercial vessels, including large deep-draught tankers (VLCCS), container ships, ferries and other traffic.
+These channels are in constant use by commercial vessels.

-Recreational users of the harbour are advised to keep well clear of these main channels whenever possible, and use the recommended crossing areas.
+Recreational users of the Port are advised to keep well clear of these main channels whenever possible.

 When main channels have to be crossed, this should be done as nearly as practicable at right angles.